Lemony Snicket bibliography: The Wide Window

 The Wide Window is the third novel in A Series of Unfortunate Events.
 Violet, Klaus, and Sunny are sent to live with their distant relative Josephine Anwhistle, a widow who lives on a cliff over Lake Lachrymose.
 Josephine, whose husband Ike was eaten by the leeches of Lake Lachrymose, has numerous phobias which include seemingly everything but the lake, which can be seen through a large window in her library.
-When word of a hurricane reaches the town, Josephine goes to buy provisions in town, where she meets Captain Julio Sham, who is actually Count Olaf is disguise.
+When word of a hurricane reaches the town, Josephine goes to buy provisions in town, where she meets Captain Julio Sham, who is actually Count Olaf in disguise.
 When Josephine returns, the Baudelaires hear the library window shatter and discover a suicide note from Josephine leaving them in Sham's custody.
 Arthur Poe arrives and begins work with Olaf (still in disguise) on the custody papers.
 While waiting in the house, the children discover the message "Curdled Cave" hidden in the suicide note.
 The orphans find the cave on a map of the lake but are forced to flee when the hurricane destroys Josephine's house.
 Stealing one of Sham's rental boats, the Baudelaires head through the hurricane to the cave, where Josephine is hiding.
 The widow explains that Olaf threatened her life if she did not give him the children, but the Baudelaires force her return with them as evidence for Poe.
 On the way they are intercepted by Olaf, who takes them aboard his boat and pushes Josephine into the lake, where she is eaten by the leeches.
 Nonetheless, the Baudelaires convince Poe that Sham is Olaf.
 The count escapes once again.